ajfisher/node-pixel/docs/installation.md

 option if you want to play with NeoPixels and you aren't doing much more than controlling LEDs.
 The downside of this approach is that Firmata has a lot of support already in it for a range of devices so you will be limited in the number of pixels you can control.
-In addition, the neopixel libary can block so your framerate will always be limited.
+In addition, the pixel libary will block at times, so your framerate will always be limited.

-The `backpack` method provides I2C support to a strip of neopixels and will work with any [board that has I2C IO support](http://johnny-five.io/platform-support/).
+The `backpack` method provides I2C support to a strip of WS2812 pixels and will work with any [board that has I2C IO support](http://johnny-five.io/platform-support/).
-The benefit of this approach is that it offloads the LED processing to a dedicated board and can support more pixels and higher framerate.
+The benefit of this approach is that it offloads the LED processing to a dedicated board and can support more pixels and much higher framerate.
 The downside is you will require an arduino or other atmega board of some type (eg Pro Mini, Nano etc) to run the pixels.
-These boards can be had for <$2 with a bit of searching.
+These boards can be had for about $2 with a bit of searching.

 ## Prerequisites